Toy Poodle – Pro’s and Con’s Plus Everything Else You Want To Know

 Von Willebrand’s Illness, more commonly abbreviated to VWD, is an acquired blood condition.

-Dogs (and human beings!) with VWD don’t produce sufficient of a protein in the blood plasma called Von Willebrand element (VWF).
+Dogs (and human beings!) with VWD don’t produce sufficient protein in the blood plasma called Von Willebrand element (VWF).

 VWF plays an essential role in blood clotting when the skin is broken.

-The condition is brought on by an anomaly in the gene which would usually code for VWF.
+An anomaly brings on the condition in the gene, which would usually code for VWF.
 This implies it can be inherited by puppies of Toy Poodles who carry the defective gene.

 Thankfully, a DNA test for von Willebrand’s illness is readily available.
-When you visit a Toy Poodle puppy their breeder ought to be able to show you certificates to verify neither moms and dad brings the VWD mutation.
+When you visit a Toy Poodle puppy, their breeder ought to be able to show you certificates to verify neither mom and dad brings the VWD mutation.